-Police: 2 women stabbed, 1 fatally, at Pittsburgh bus stop
+2 women stabbed, 1 fatally, at downtown Pittsburgh bus stop

-PITTSBURGH (AP) - Police say a man fatally stabbed a woman who was talking to an officer at a downtown Pittsburgh bus stop and slashed another woman before he was taken into custody.
+PITTSBURGH (AP) - Authorities say a man fatally stabbed a woman who was talking to a police officer at a downtown Pittsburgh bus stop and then slashed another woman before he was taken into custody.

-Pittsburgh Police Chief Scott Schubert says the officer was checking on the woman’s health just after 11:30 a.m.
-Thursday when a man came up from behind him and stabbed her.
-The suspect then stabbed the other woman.
+Pittsburgh Police Chief Scott Schubert says the officer was checking on the first woman’s well-being Thursday on a crowded sidewalk full of office workers and others headed to lunch.

+A man came up from behind him and stabbed her.
+He then stabbed the other woman.

-Schubert says the officer immediately put the man in custody and applied first aid to the victim.
+Schubert says the officer immediately took the man into custody and applied first aid to the first woman.
+She later died.
+The second victim suffered minor injuries.

-The sidewalks were crowded with office workers and others heading out to lunch.

-Cmdr.
-Victor Joseph says the first woman died at a hospital.
-The second victim had minor injuries.

 Sign up for Daily Newsletters